wp-plugins/child-theme-configurator/readme.txt

 = How do I add Web Fonts? =

-The easiest method is to paste the @import code provided by Google, Font Squirrel or any other Web Font site into the @import tab.
+The easiest method is to paste the @import code provided by Google, Font Squirrel or any other Web Font site into the Web Fonts tab.
 The fonts will then be available to use as a value of the font-family rule.
 Be sure you understand the license for any embedded fonts.

-You can also create a secondary stylesheet that contains @font-face rules and import it using the @import tab.
+You can also create a secondary stylesheet that contains @font-face rules and import it using the Web Fonts tab.

 = Why doesn't the Parent Theme have any styles when I "View Parent CSS"? =